 7. Kapalbhati Pranayama

 One benefit of breathing exercises in yoga is that they cleanse your lungs and improve blood circulation.
 This asana is exceptional for that reason.
 Start by sitting comfortably against a wall.
 Rest your hands on your legs and gently close your eyes.
 After a deep exhale, begin inhaling in sharp, staccato breaths.
 You should focus on your abdomen and notice the quick jolts as you inhale.
-When your lungs are full, hold the air for a couple seconds, the begin exhaling the same way you inhaled.
+When your lungs are full, hold the air for a couple of seconds, then begin exhaling the same way you inhaled.
 Short, jolting breaths.
 Repeat this breathing asana for 30 seconds.

-The best way to end your practice is with shavasana.
+The best way to end your practice is with Shavasana.
 The various stretches and poses you’ve done likely held your body in positions it’s not used to.
 You may feel some tenderness or soreness.
 Or, you could feel exhilarated.
 Either way, it’s important to close your practice with a moment of relaxation and re-centering.
 Shavasana is comprised of laying flat on your back and closing your eyes.
 Focus on keeping your breathing slow and even.
 Meditate on each body part, scanning your body from toes to head.
 How does everything feel?
 When you get to your eyes, assess how they feel.
 Use this time with your eyes closed to give them one final rest before you get on with the rest of your day.